-Besides, we provide a text-only baseline, denoted as Random (GPT-4o), where we prompt GPT-4o to reasonably guess the answer without seeing the image following \citet{charxiv}.

-\paragraph{Experiment Details.} For each general open-source model, we conduct supervised fine-tuning (SFT) using our \data training set.
-We fine-tuned three versions of each model: (1) using 8k recognition-oriented Q\&A samples (denoted as Reco.), (2) using 12k reasoning-oriented samples (denoted as Reas.), and (3) a combined version with 20k samples (denoted as All).
-We apply Low-rank Adapters (LoRA, \citealp{lora}) to all linear layers of the language model and projector, with a LoRA rank of 16, a LoRA alpha of 8 and a learning rate of 2e-5.
-To fully leverage their capabilities, we prompt all models with a zero-shot CoT prompt, ``\textit{Let's think step by step}'' \citep{zerocot}, following \citet{gpt4o} and \citet{claude3_5}.
-Thus, to extract answers from the model responses and assess their correctness, we employ the LLM-as-a-judge method \citep{llm_as_a_judge} to calculate a relaxed accuracy.
-The judge model used is GPT-4o, and the prompt template for evaluation can be found in Appendix \ref{prompt:evaluation}.
+For each general model, we conduct supervised fine-tuning (SFT) using the \data training set.
+Specifically, we train three variants: one using 8k recognition-oriented samples (denoted as Reco.), one using 12k reasoning-oriented samples (denoted as Reas.), and a combined version incorporating both (denoted as All).
+More details on the datasets and evaluation can be found in Appendix~\ref{app:exp}.